Key Takeaways

 In this update we discuss the more common issues surrounding investing for minors.
 (Note, we are not tax advisers and recommend specific tax advice is sought from a qualified accountant or tax agent before entering into any arrangement.)

-Children and tax rates
+Children and Tax Rates

 There are very few options to invest directly in a child’s name without being hit with a punishing tax bill.
 Child tax rates are designed to deter parents from sheltering income in their child’s name in order to reduce their own marginal tax rate.